h0mbre/h0mbre.github.io/_posts/2019-05-11-SLAE_Encoder.md

 ```

 Let's break this down:

-+ the first thing we do with `jmp short call_decoder` is direct control flow to our `call_decoder` function.
+The first thing we do with `jmp short call_decoder` is direct control flow to our `call_decoder` function.
 This function's first instruction is `call decoder`, what this does is store the `shellcode: db` content on the top of the stack and then direct control flow to the `decoder` function.

 ```nasm
 decoder: